coveooss/coveo-python-oss/coveo-stew/README.md

 # some may prefer this toml syntax:
 [tool.stew.ci.custom-runners.isort]
 check-args = ["--check", ".", "--profile black"]
-autofix-args = ["."]
+autofix-args = [".", "--profile black"]

 [tool.stew.ci.custom-runners.pytest]
 check-args = ["--tb=long", "--junitxml=.ci/pytest-results.xml"]
 ```

 When a builtin runner such as pytest is redefined as a custom runner, you must provide all the arguments.
-In this case, not passing `--junitxml` would mean that we lose the report that used to be in `.ci/` folder.
+In this case, not passing `--junitxml` would mean that we lose the report that used to be in the `.ci/` directory.

 ### Options